-The Russian Federation, in order to ensure and expand the availability of the critical supply medical devices that are vitally important during the outbreak of the Coronavirus Disease 2019 (COVID-19) caused by the virus SARS-CoV-2 or the “novel coronavirus”, issued several regulations implementing additional extraordinary measures.
+The Russian Federation issued several regulations implementing additional measures to ensure and expand the availability of medical devices that are vitally important during the outbreak of the Coronavirus Disease 2019 (COVID-19) caused by the virus SARS-CoV-2 or the “novel coronavirus.”

 Russian Special Batch Registration Framework

 The first document issued in Russia is dedicated to the specific aspects of the medical devices` circulation in general and state registration of batches of medical devices.
 The document is intended to implement additional temporary measures to be applied to address the issues related to the public health emergency and will remain valid until January 1, 2021.
 The scope of the document covers medical devices intended to be used during military conflicts or emergencies, treating diseases hazardous for public health.

 The document contains the list of devices subject to the special regulatory framework introduced by the regulation.
 In particular, the list includes, inter alia, the following devices:

 - Tests used to identify the virus SARS-CoV-2 (including antibody tests),